aneuploidy-research/aneuploidy-research.github.io/content/_index.md

 [![Olga Tsuiko](/img/olga.jpg)](https://www.kuleuven.be/wieiswie/en/person/00102176)

-**Olga Tšuiko** is a Postdoctoral Fellow in the Laboratory of Cytogenetics and Genome Research at the Center for Human Genetics, KULeuven, Leuven, Belgium.
-Olga is an expert in clinical cytogenetics with a particular interest in understanding the origins of human aneuploidies, as well as other forms of complex de novo mutation through application of genomic technologies.
+**Olga Tšuiko** is a Staff Scientist in the Reproductive Genetics Unit at the Centre for Medical Genetics, University Hospital Leuven (Belgium), where she also oversees PGT diagnostic laboratory.
+Alongside her clinical responsibilities, she collaborates on research projects that focus on developing new genomic technologies for PGT, exploring their ethical and social impact, and studying the origins of aneuploidy in early human embryos to leverage clinical decision-making.
+She is also an active member of the Belgian PGT working group, which develops national guidelines for PGT practice.

 [![Christian Liebst Frisk Toft](/img/christianlft.jpg)](https://www.kuleuven.be/wieiswie/en/person/00102176)